cocoaproductions/cocoaproductions.github.io/caffeine++.md

 <a href="https://apps.apple.com/app/caffeine/id1594448346" style="display:inline-block;overflow:hidden;background:url(https://linkmaker.itunes.apple.com/images/badges/en-us/badge_appstore-lrg.svg) no-repeat;width:165px;height:40px;" class="badge"></a>

 <img src="/images/promo-caffeine2.jpg" alt="iPhone 13 and Apple Watch showing Caffeine++ with a weekly chart" style="width: 429px; height: 400px;">

+<h3>Try Before You Buy</h3>

+Join TestFlight beta to try the app before you are ready to buy it.
+We can't offer a demo version, but you are welcome to try the app through TestFlight.
+It's the same build as the 2.0.0 release from the app store.
+You can join by following <a href="https://t.co/KB1Hy1v0fx?amp=1">this link.</a>

+<h3>About</h3>

 <p>
 Caffeine++ 2.0 is the most advance and elegant caffeine tracker available for the iPhone and Apple Watch.
 We are exciting to bring it to you soon.